CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 - A 2.5-hour timeframe to obtain as many flags as possible.
 - There are a total of 8 flags.
 Seven flags are obtained from the system, which are then combined to form the final flag.
 - Every team member must participate and work at least one task.
-- Before accessing the challenge, all participants must install the provided scavenger hunt script.
+- Before accessing the challenge, all participants must install a scavenger hunt script *(not provided here)*.
 Once installed, participants can connect via ssh by running:
   + ssh student@192.168.200.105
   + Password: Goodluck!